studiowebux/kubebuddy/docs/commands.md

 **Flags:**

-- `--compute`: Filter by compute ID
+- `--compute`: Filter by compute name or ID
-- `--service`: Filter by service ID
+- `--service`: Filter by service name or ID

 ### create